Yellow Book of Calbourne

 Although, it must be said, Generydes' father, the king of India, has now become an earl in Thrace, so perhaps some sort of transportation has been involved like the one that carried Guigemar away from the lady he loved.
 Which might explain, incidentally, why this man Auferius, Generydes' father, having later become the king of Thrace on the death of the old king, appears to acquire an alter-ego on the battlefield: 'The king of Thrace was in command of the fourth battalion, a young and energetic man named Madan, and my author is very clear about this.'
 What!
 Has the author or the copiest gone mad?
 We all know who the king of Thrace is!
 So maybe Generydes' mother and father did need a magic shirt in order to recognise one another, in an earlier version of the story.

 The Isle of Ladies is a dream vision in which the dreamer is wafted to an island where there are only ladies, no men.
-If this sounds like an island across the sea in an Irish mythological tale, this impression is reinforced by walls of glass, magic apples that confer invulnerability to death, a mysterious boat that is steered by thought and a climax that recalls a story told of one of the daughters of the Irish god Manannan, who once brought to life a dead warrior when he was in the shape of a bird, with a leaf from a special tree she found on an island.
+If this sounds like an island across the sea in an Irish mythological tale, this impression is reinforced by walls of glass, magic apples that confer invulnerability to death, a mysterious boat that is steered by thought and a climax that recalls a story told of one of the daughters of the Irish god Manannan, who once brought to life a dead warrior with a leaf from a special tree she found on an island.
 In fact, one of Marie de France's Breton lais includes a scene similar to this, in which a weasel carries a red flower to the body of its dead companion and brings it back to life again, whereupon onlookers seize the flower, place it in the mouth of a dead maiden and bring her back to life as well.
-In The Isle of Ladies, dozens of dead maidens are brought back to life again in a very similar way, after having been taken from the island in a magic boat across the sea to an abbey in the real world.
+In The Isle of Ladies, dozens of dead maidens are brought back to life in a very similar way, after having been taken from the island in a magic boat across the sea to an abbey in the real world.